Ankitmodmed/modmedAPIPortal/reference/EMA Certified API/overview-of-bulk-fhir-bulk-1.md

 **Deleting the Bulk Request**

-If a vendor started a bulk request and then decides to delete the request, we can support that using a delete CALL on the Bulk Request.  &#x20;
+If a vendor started a bulk request and then decides to delete the request, we can support that using a delete CALL on the Bulk Request.\
 \{base\\\_url}/fhir-services/$export-status/d60cbaa19d337fbfb8ba2677d4dc30a4

 <br />

 **Error Cases**

 If vendors try to access les in a dierent format, for example ‘csv’, then we will throw a ‘400 Bad Request’ error as this format is not supported.
-The error message would state ‘Invalid Tenant’. &#x20;
+The error message would state ‘Invalid Tenant’.\
 \{base\\\_url}/$export?\\\_since=2022-10-01T00:00:00&\\\_outputFormat=csv